Growing Your Own Fruit & Veg on a Limited Budget - Tates of Sussex

 Watering

-Beds and borders needs to be checked twice weekly in summer, or in really hot weather, daily.
-Drenching the soil once each week is much better than watering a small amount daily.
+beds and borders needs to be checked twice weekly in summer.
+Soaking the soil once each week is much better than watering a small amount daily.
 Anything growing in a pot needs checking every day.
 Water the soil not the plant, keeping the leaves dry and the soil moist.
 Mulching the surface with compost makes a huge difference in preventing soil from drying out and it reduces weed growth.
 Plants that are dry will not crop so well and are more vulnerable to pests and diseases.

 Feeding